Assistant Professor

 In Winter 2023, I taught STA 250, a research seminar on Data Science for International Development.

-I am teaching STA 141C Big Data and High Performance Statistical Computing in Spring 2024.
+I taught STA 141C Big Data and High Performance Statistical Computing in Spring 2024.